paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (C) programs supporting caregivers in the role they play in providing disease prevention and health promotion services;

-(12) building public awareness of cognitive impairments such as Alzheimer’s disease and related disorders with neurological and organic brain dysfunction, depression, and mental disorders; and
+(12) building public awareness of cognitive impairments such as Alzheimer’s disease and related disorders with neurological and organic brain dysfunction, depression, and mental disorders;

+(13) continuing support for program integrity initiatives concerning the Medicare program under title XVIII of the Social Security Act ([42 U.S.C.
+1395](./chapter-007-social-security.md#section-1395) et seq.) that train senior volunteers to prevent and identify health care fraud and abuse; and

-(13) any other activities that the Assistant Secretary determines will achieve the objectives of this section.
+(14) any other activities that the Assistant Secretary determines will achieve the objectives of this section.

-**(b) Authorization of appropriations** There are authorized to be appropriated to carry out this section such sums as may be necessary for fiscal years 2007, 2008, 2009, 2010, and 2011.
+**(b) Authorization of appropriations** There are authorized to be appropriated to carry out—

+(1) aging network support activities under this section, $6,216,054 for fiscal year 2017, $6,346,048 for fiscal year 2018, and $6,476,043 for fiscal year 2019; and

+(2) elder rights support activities under this section, $10,856,828 for fiscal year 2017, $11,083,873 for fiscal year 2018, and $11,310,919 for fiscal year 2019.

 ### Statutory Notes

 #### References in Text
 The Rehabilitation Act of 1973, referred to in subsec. (a)(7), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
 355, as amended, which is classified generally to chapter 16 (§ 701 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section701&num=0&edition=prelim) and Tables.

+The Social Security Act, referred to in subsec. (a)(13), is act Aug.
+14, 1935, ch.
+531, 49 Stat.
+620. Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of this title.
+For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

 #### Prior Provisions
 A prior section 3032, Pub.
 L. 89–73, title IV, § 412, as added Pub.
 L. 97–115, § 11(a), Dec.
 29, 1981, 95 Stat.
 1601; amended Pub.
 L. 98–459, title IV, § 404, Oct.
 9, 1984, 98 Stat.
 1782; Pub.
 L. 100–175, title I, §§ 105(e)(2), 134(c)(4), 146(c), 156(b), Nov.
 29, 1987, 101 Stat.
 930, 941, 950, 954; Pub.
 L. 102–375, title I, § 102(b)(10)(I), title IV, § 405, title IX, § 904(a)(17), Sept.
 30, 1992, 106 Stat.
 1202, 1245, 1308; Pub.
 L. 103–171, § 3(a)(13), Dec.
 2, 1993, 107 Stat.
 1990, related to establishment and support of multidisciplinary centers of gerontology and gerontology centers of special emphasis, prior to the general amendment of this subchapter by Pub.
 L. 106–501.